mario-nistal/githubcopilot-test-generation/README.md

 Let GitHub Copilot help you **test smarter, not harder.**
 🔥 Give it a try today and watch your test cases write themselves.

----

-Let me know if you want this turned into a landing page or internal documentation format!